Zach McKinstry Player Props: Tigers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the sixth-ranked team ERA across all MLB pitching staffs (3.47).
+- The Brewers have a 3.50 team ERA that ranks eighth among all MLB pitching staffs.

-- Brewers pitchers combine to rank 15th in baseball in home runs allowed (24 total, 1.1 per game).
+- Brewers pitchers combine to give up 25 total home runs at a clip of 1.1 per game (to rank 14th in baseball).

-- Rea (0-0) pitches for the Brewers to make his third start this season.
+- The Brewers will send Lauer (3-1) to make his fifth start of the season.
+He is 3-1 with a 4.30 ERA and 19 strikeouts through 23 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Seattle Mariners, when he tossed five innings, allowing four earned runs while giving up five hits.
+- In his last appearance on Wednesday, the lefty went 7 2/3 innings against the Seattle Mariners, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.